qjebbs/vscode-plantuml/README.md

 This extension contributes the following settings:

-- `plantuml.jar`: Alternate plantuml.jar location.
-Leave it blank to use integrated jar.
+- ~~`plantuml.jar`: Alternate plantuml.jar location.
+Leave it blank to use integrated jar.~~
 - `plantuml.fileExtensions`: File extensions that find to export.
 Especially in workspace settings, you may add your own extensions so as to export diagrams in source code files, like ".java".
 - `plantuml.exportFormat`: format to export. default is not set, user may pick one format everytime exports.
 You can still set a format for it if you don't want to pick.
+- `plantuml.exportInPlace`: export diagrams in the same folder as the host file with the same name as the host file.
-- `plantuml.exportSubFolder`: export diagrams to a folder which has same name with host file.
+- `plantuml.exportSubFolder`: export diagrams to a folder which has same name with host file (ignored if `plantuml.exportInPlace` is `true`).
-- `plantuml.exportConcurrency`: decides concurrency count when export multiple diagrams.
+- ~~`plantuml.exportConcurrency`: decides concurrency count when export multiple diagrams.~~
-- `plantuml.exportOutDirName`: export workspace diagrams will be organized in a directory named with value specified here.
+- `plantuml.exportOutDirName`: export workspace diagrams will be organized in a directory named with value specified here (ignored if `plantuml.exportInPlace` is `true`).
 - `plantuml.previewAutoUpdate`: Dedecides if automatically update the preview window.
 - `plantuml.previewFileType`: Preview file type, png or svg support.
 But svg preview cannot support sudoku, earth diagrams etc.
 - `plantuml.previewFromUrlServer`: Use plantuml.urlServer to generate preview images.